ProvableHQ/sdk/sdk/README.md

     input r0 as address.public;
     input r1 as u64.public;

-// The finalize code block will be executed by Aleo network nodes.
+// The finalized code block will be executed by Aleo network nodes.
 // When it runs it will update the value of the mapping. finalize update_score:
     input r0 as address.public;